 This time period saw the construction of a variety of commercial buildings on infill lots downtown.
-Architect Robert Stanton designed a corner retail addition to his Normandy Inn complex in 1951 in a flat-roofed Postwar Modern style.
-After establishing his architectural practice in Carmel in 1960, architect Olaf Dahlstrand designed the Wells Fargo Bank in 1965.
+Architect Robert Stanton designed the N.B.
+Flower Shop, a corner retail addition to his Normandy Inn complex in 1951 in a low-pitched Postwar Modern style.
+After establishing his architectural practice in Carmel in 1960, architect Olof Dahlstrand designed the Wells Fargo Bank in 1965.